ourcodingclub/ourcodingclub.github.io/_tutorials/inla.md

 5. [Modify and specify spatial models](#spatial2)
 6. [Learn about spatiotemporal analyses](#spatialtemp)

+{% capture callout %}
-__All the files needed to complete this tutorial can be downloaded from this [GitHub repository](https://github.com/ourcodingclub/CC-INLA).
-Click on `Clone or Download/Download ZIP` and then unzip the files.__
+All the files needed to complete this tutorial can be downloaded from this [GitHub repository](https://github.com/ourcodingclub/CC-INLA).
+Click on `Clone or Download/Download ZIP` and then unzip the files.
+{% endcapture %}
+{% include callout.html content=callout colour=alert %}

 # 1. Learn about INLA and why it's useful
 {: #intro}